-Sometimes the food to be challenged may be given as an ingredient in another food e.g. egg in a fairy cake.
+Sometimes the food to be challenged may be given as an ingredient in another food e.g. egg in a fairy cake, or a biscuit.
 The challenge continues until a sufficient amount of food has been consumed for us to be happy there will not be any reaction.